yewstack/yew/website/docs/concepts/wasm-bindgen/introduction.md

 Rust has a strong type system and JavaScript...doesn't 😞 So in order for Rust to maintain these strong types but still be convenient the web assembly group came up with a pretty neat trait `JsCast`.
-Its job is to help you move from one JavaScript "type" to another, which sounds vague but it means that if you have one type which you know is really another then you can use the functions of `JsCast` to jump from one type to the other.
+Its job is to help you move from one JavaScript "type" to another, which sounds vague, but it means that if you have one type which you know is really another then you can use the functions of `JsCast` to jump from one type to the other.
 It's a nice trait to get to know when working with `web-sys`, `wasm_bindgen`, `js-sys` - you'll notice lots of types will implement `JsCast` from those crates.